Raphael-Boichot/High-def-psychrometric-chart/README.md

 # High definition psychrometric chart
 A high definition psychrometric chart for teaching humidification operations without the pain.
 The chart was closely redrawn from a document issued by a French heating company defunct in 1970.
 The original that I still own (in something close to A1 format) is a real piece of art drawn by hand.
 It deserved a digitalization, here it is.

-I used it as student in chemical engineering around 1999 and use it for teaching the same since 2007.
-This is by far the most comprenhensive version I've ever found, it contains some uncommon features:
+I used this precise chart as student in chemical engineering around 1999 and use it for teaching the same since 2007.
+I never got used to another one as this is by far the most comprehensive version I've ever found, it contains some unusual (and very handy) features:
 - The iso-enthalpy lines and the wet bulb temperature are drawn separately, which is very uncommon as both are generally confused;
 - A compass to generate the unit operation of air saturation with the minimal quantity of a given water source is given, as it is rather difficult to plot usually (despite being very important to teach as very first example);
 - It ranges between -15°C and 50°C, which allows studying problems from snow-blowers to cooling towers for nuclear energy with a single chart;